daviarimateia93/Revolut/README.md

 ##Project structure

-Basically our API test is inside SparkAccountController.java
+Basically our Revolut test begins inside SparkAccountController.java
 All the rest components are called from there
 For now, I focused on internal transfer transactions only (Revolut account to other Revolut account)
 I've also thought in a possible microservice expanse, so lets works with String ID to aggregations.